 #2 You have to pay a fee to get information about grant opportunities.

 • Federal grant opportunities are listed on the free government website called Grants.gov and there is no cost for the information.

 #3 You need to pay fees to apply for a grant.

-• While you will likely need to provide financial information in your grant application-a legitimate grant application process will not request fees to submit your application.
+• While you will likely need to provide financial information in your grant application-a legitimate grant application process will NEVER request fees to submit your application.

-#4 You can get a grant funds without having to apply.
+#4 You are promised grant funds without even having to apply.

 #5 You are promised grant funds with “no spending strings” attached.

-• Grant funds are awarded to states, cities, and institutions of higher learning, non-profits and other types of organizations to accomplish a specific public purpose.
+• Grant funds are awarded primarily to states, cities, tribes, institutions of higher education and non-profits to accomplish a specific public purpose.
 And that purpose comes with lots of rules, regulations, objectives and performance measurements.
 In other words, there is no such thing as “free” money.

-The National Procurement Fraud Task Force (NPFTF) looked at the three most common fraud scenarios found with existing grant recipients:
+The National Procurement Fraud Task Force (NPFTF) looked at the three most common fraud scenarios discovered when investigating existing grant recipients:

 #1 Mischarging personal expenses to the grant as business expenses.

 • This common fraud often starts out small and grows when it is not detected and stopped.
 Having a strong internal compliance and ethics program can pay big dividends by reducing the risk of continued fraud behaviors.
-Encouraging recognition and reporting of fraud, waste, or abuse and mitigate the risk of mischarging personal expenses to the grant.
+Encouraging recognition and reporting of fraud, waste, or abuse can mitigate the risk of mischarging personal expenses to the grant.

 #2 Charging the grant for costs which were either not really incurred, or are not really attributable to that specific grant.

-• Ensuring your organization has an adequate and effective system of accounting, internal controls, records control, and records retention.
+• Make sure your organization has an adequate and effective system of accounting, internal controls, records control, and records retention.
 (Remember the no-free-money part above?)
 A strong system of checks and balances reduce the risk that bogus charges will be claimed for the grant-or incorrectly attributed to the grant.